Charting the new physics through one-loop effects in the muon magnetic dipole moment: Contributions to for the canonical interactions

 \subsection{Singularities of the loop functions}

-In Sec. \ref{sec:model:contri:ScalarRep} and Sec. \ref{sec:model:contri:VectorRep}, we have expressed the analytic form of the loop functions for the scalar and vector mediator cases in three representations.
-In PaVe representation, all the muon MDM contributions are expressed as two-point and three-point Passarino-Veltman scalar integrals.
+In Sec. \ref{sec:model:contri:ScalarRep} and Sec. \ref{sec:model:contri:VectorRep}, we have presented the analytic forms of the loop functions for scalar and vector mediator cases in three representations.
+In the PaVe representation, the muon MDM contributions are expressed in terms of two-point and three-point Passarino-Veltman scalar integrals.
 The relevant forms are $B_0(m_{\mu}^2,m_0^2,m_1^2)$ and $C_0(m_{\mu}^2,0,m_{\mu}^2,m_0^2,m_1^2,m_1^2)$.
 Their Landau singularities are $m_{\mu}^2=(m_0+m_1)^2$, $m_0=0$, and $m_1=0$, which are investigated detailedly in App. \ref{app:singularity}.
-As a matter of fact, this can also be verified in the integral representation.
+The singularities can also be verified in the integral representation.
 According to the muon MDM contributions, all the loop functions contain the denominator of $xm_0^2-x(1-x)m_{\mu}^2+(1-x)m_1^2$.
 For $m_0=0$, the denominator is gone at $x=1$.
 For $m_1=0$, the denominator is gone at $x=0$.
 It is the so called end-point singularity.
-When analyzing zero points of the quadratic polynomial, we find that the $x$ can exist roots in the interval $(0,1)$ for $m_{\mu}^2>(m_0+m_1)^2$.
-As to the special function representation, we can study the singularities of pre-defined function $f(k^2,m_0^2,m_1^2)$ explicitly, which are discussed in App. \ref{app:ftech}.
+When analyzing zero points of the quadratic polynomial, we find that solutions for $x$ exist in the interval $(0,1)$ when $m_{\mu}^2>(m_0+m_1)^2$.
+As to the special function representation, we can identify the singularities of pre-defined function $f(k^2,m_0^2,m_1^2)$ explicitly, which are discussed in detail in App. \ref{app:ftech}.